rehmpke/rogerehmpkesite/README.md

 ## Triggering the push to AWS

 I am using AWS Ampland to push currently.
+It is setup to automatically see changes on master